bellackn/ansible-collection-homelab/README.md

     proxmox_lxc_node: "{{ proxmox_lxc_api_host }}"

 The name of the Proxmox node.
-Defaults to `proxmox_lxc_proxmox_host`.
+Defaults to `proxmox_lxc_api_host`.
 You might want to change this if you have multiple nodes in your cluster.

     proxmox_lxc_cores: 1